gwtony/dconf/README.md

 A config management service

 ## Modules
-* dcserver: config manage api server, publish config
+* dcserver: config manage api server, config file will be published with http api
-* dcagent: client agent monitor
+* dcagent: config agent, client can get config from dcagent with http api
 * etcd: config storage backend

 ## Architecture